donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 10.2.2	General

 A DSC pertains to the reuse of the data that was used for a scientific publication.
 Every publication of which the results are based on data must have an associated DSC that contains all these data.
-Note that all these publications are also represented in the repository as a RDC, and therefore every DSC is associated with a RDC.

 A DSC contains (part of) the data of one or more DACs as well as additional files.
 These additional files contain relevant information, both for external researchers that want to reanalyze the data to extend the published results and those that only want to reproduce these results.

-Contrary to DACs and RDCs, which are only for DI-internal use, DSCs are made available to the whole international scientific community.
+Contrary to DACs and RDCs, which are only for DI-internal use, DSCs are made available to the international scientific community.
 This does not imply that everyone can read and download the DSCs; access to a DSC requires authorization, and this can only be granted by the DSC manager.

 Finding a DSC on the web must be easy.
 Therefore it must contain so-called _discovery attributes_.

 Sharing data of human participants requires that their privacy must be guaranteed.
 Therefore these data can only be shared in a way that conforms to the relevant laws and regulations.

-#### 10.2.3	Associating to a RDC

-The DSC corresponds to a RDC in the repository, and it must be associated with it by specifying the RDC identification number.
+The results of some publications do not depend on newly collected data, but on published (shared) data.
+The DSC for such a publication must not contain a copy of these published data.
+Instead, this DSC must only contain the data that is unique for the publication.
+This may involve computer scripts that implement novel analysis methods, or novel empirical data that is compared to the published data.

-#### 10.2.4	Discovery attributes
+#### 10.2.3	Discovery attributes

 The researcher must add both general and neuroscience-specific attributes that allow the DSC to be found on the web.
 The neuroscience-specific attributes allow the DSC to be found independently from the original publication.
 The general attributes, which all pertain to the publication, are the following: